thengl/GeoMLA/README.md

 str(zinc.rfd)
 ```

-    ##  num [1:3103, 1:3] 257 257 257 257 257 257 257 257 269 257 ...
+    ##  num [1:3103, 1:3] 257 257 257 257 257 ...
     ##  - attr(*, "dimnames")=List of 2
     ##   ..$ : NULL
     ##   ..$ : chr [1:3] "quantile= 0.159" "quantile= 0.5" "quantile= 0.841"

 this will estimate 67% probability lower and upper limits and median value.
+Note that "median" can often be different from the "mean", so if you prefer to derive mean, then the `quantreg=FALSE` needs to be used.

-To be able to plot or export these values as maps, we them to the spatial pixels object:
+To be able to plot or export predicted values as maps, we add them to the spatial pixels object:

 ``` r
 meuse.grid$zinc_rfd = zinc.rfd[,2]
 meuse.grid$zinc_rfd_range = (zinc.rfd[,3]-zinc.rfd[,1])/2
 ```

-Compare this with the model-based geostatistics (see e.g. [geoR package](http://leg.ufpr.br/geoR/geoRdoc/geoRintro.html)), where we first fit variogram of the target variable (Brown, 2015; Diggle & Ribeiro Jr, 2007):
+We can compare the RFsp approach with the model-based geostatistics (see e.g. [geoR package](http://leg.ufpr.br/geoR/geoRdoc/geoRintro.html)), where we first decide about the transformation, then fit variogram of the target variable (Brown, 2015; Diggle & Ribeiro Jr, 2007):

 ``` r
 zinc.geo <- as.geodata(meuse["zinc"])